tencentyun/qcloud-documents/api/API文档公用部分/调用方式/签名方法_en.md

 When using other programming languages in development, you can also verify the signed source string in the above example, as long as the same signed string is obtained.

-## 3. Signed string encoding
+## 3. Signature encoding
-The generated signed string cannot be used directly as a request parameter, and URL encoding is required.
+The generated signature cannot be used directly as a request parameter, and URL encoding is required.
-If the signed string generated in the previous step is NSI3UqqD99b/UJb4tbG/xZpRW64=, then the URL-encoded string is NSI3UqqD99b%2FUJb4tbG%2FxZpRW64%3D.
-Therefore, the resulting signature request parameter is: NSI3UqqD99b%2FUJb4tbG%2FxZpRW64%3D, which will be used to generate the final request URL.
+If the signature generated in the previous step is ```NSI3UqqD99b/UJb4tbG/xZpRW64=```, then the URL-encoded string is ```NSI3UqqD99b%2FUJb4tbG%2FxZpRW64%3D```.
+Therefore, the resulting signature request parameter is: ```NSI3UqqD99b%2FUJb4tbG%2FxZpRW64%3D```, which will be used to generate the final request URL.
-**Note: If you use the GET request mode, then URL encoding is required for all request parameter values.
+<font color='red'>Note: If you use the GET request mode, then URL encoding is required for all request parameter values.
 Some language libraries will automatically encode the URL.
-Duplicate encoding will cause signature verification failure.**
+Duplicate encoding will cause signature verification failure.</font>

 ## 4. Authentication failure
 When the authentication fails, possible errors are as follows: